jfdm/jfdm.github.io/content/page/teaching.md

 Details of duties performed during my tenure as an academic.
 Module descriptions are available from the respective University's course catalogues.

 ## University of Glasgow

-At Glasgow I am involved with a variety of teaching duties at Level 4, and Masters Level.
+At Glasgow I am involved with a variety of teaching duties at Level 4, MSci, and Masters Level.

+### 2022-2023

++ CS4025P: Individual Project
+  + Supervisor to one Level 4 student.

++ CS50xxx: Individual Project
+  + Supervisor to one Level 5 student.

+### 2021-2022

++ MSc Project
+  + Supervisor to three MSc students.

 ### 2020-2021